 Hair Academy School of Barbering & Beauty is approved for Veteran Educational Benefits.
 All Veterans need to receive a Letter of Eligibility from the Department of Veteran Affairs.
 If you do not have a Letter of Eligibility, go to http://www.benefits.va.gov/gibill/ and select “apply for benefits”.
 Your Letter of Eligibility will be sent to you through the United States Post Office in about 21 days.
 You will need to submit your copy of your Letter of Eligibility to the school in order to have your enrollment certified for VA Educational Benefits.

 Hair Academy School of Barbering & Beauty is approved for grants through the Delaware Department of Labor, Delaware Employment & Training, and the Delaware Division of Vocational Rehabilitation.
-For approval of training through these agencies, you must show proof of acceptances by having your case manager contact the school to verify approval.
+For the approval of training through these agencies, you must show proof of acceptances by having your case manager contact the school to verify approval.
 For additional information or to apply for assistance you may contact the Delaware Department of Labor Directly.
 Locations and contact information is as follows:

 Newark, DE: (302) 368-6622